sigma/yann.hodique.info/content/blog/moving-to-netlify.md

 Other features I might use in the future:

-- branch deployments sound cool for those occasional massive rewrites
+- branch deployments sound cool for those occasional massive rewrites.
+I need to figure out the DNS implications though.